Adult Filmmaker Joe Sarno’s Lost Masterpieces

 Eyes Wide Shut by way of Hitchcock

 Sarno’s film is suggestive but avoids nudity.
-Don’t expect much more than women prancing around in lingerie.
+Don’t expect much more than women prancing around in lingerie, if that disappoints you then head on over to porn hd xxx that should definitely peak your interest.
 The subject matter is controversial but the staging is tame by today’s permissive mores.
 For early erotica intended mostly for arthouse theaters, Sin In The Suburbs shows sophistication and a real understanding of filmmaking.
 The best way to describe it is Eyes Wide Shut by way of Hitchcock.
 It tackles several lurid themes for its day, including overt lesbianism and shades of incest.

 Ten years later, Sarno would circle back to some of the same themes in a much more direct fashion.
 Confessions Of A Young American Housewife indulges in far more nudity and on-screen sex than the earlier effort, though not that far removed from the realms of adult content broadcast on venues like Cinemax and HBO today.
 That is a definite reflection of how much times had changed in America in less than ten years since Sin In The Suburbs.
 Its content verges on the border of pornography without getting completely explicit.
 The commercially successful film’s cast consists of experienced adult performers.
 They take to the more normal filming demands of the movie with enthusiasm.